Miter saw: Miter saw blades

 Miter saws commonly come in 10 and 12 in blade size configurations and are commonly made of carbon steel and may come with a coating to make the cut easier.

-While the blade sizes are interchangeable with table saws, a miter blade is optimized for short cuts across the grain of the wood with little pull, where as table saws are optimized for long rip cuts with the grain and pulling the material into the blade.
+While the blade sizes are interchangeable with table saws, a miter blade is optimized for short cross-cuts across the grain of the wood with little pull, where as table saws are optimized for long rip cuts with the grain and pulling the material into the blade.

 Blades are marked with their number of teeth, kerf and hook angle.
 Tooth counts ranges vary from 24 to 100 teeth per inch (about 1 mm to 0.25 mm between each tooth).
 Blades with larger tooth counts results in finer but slower cuts.
 The kerf thickness denotes how much material is removed when making the cut.
 The standard being a 1/8 in kerf with thinner options for working finer wood.
 The hook angle denotes how aggressively the blade will pull the material in.
 A low hook angle or even a negative hook angle is designed to cause little board movement during cutting of unclamped boards.

 Teeth design comes in many variations: ATB (alternating top bevel), FTG (flat top grind) and TCG (triple chip grind) are the most common.
 Each design is optimized for a specific material and edge treatment.

 An arbor bolt holds the blade to the saw rotor and its diameter must match the blade hole size in order to properly secure the blade (12 in blades commonly use 1 in arbor holes and 10 in blades favor 5/8 in).
-To prevent the saw from loosening the arbor bolt, the threads are reverse-threaded, the rotational spin of the saw blade exerts a tightening pressure on the blade.
+To prevent the saw from loosening the arbor bolt, the threads are reverse-threaded, so that the rotational spin of the saw blade exerts a tightening pressure on the blade.